 How to prepare for a video job interview

-Video interviews are a very popular method of interviewing.
-And, it’s likely to be a rather popular style of interview over the next few weeks in our current climate.
-There are many benefits for the candidate and the business.
+Video or online interviews are a very popular method of interviewing with many benefits for the candidate and the business.
 For the candidate there is no need to travel so you won’t get stuck in traffic or have to pay for parking.
 For the business there’s no need to offer travel expenses or book rooms.
-It’s a method that can reduce the costs of the hiring process.
+It’s a method that can reduce the costs and speed up the hiring process.

 We should also address that there are two main types of video interview:

-How do you prepare for a video interview?
+How do you prepare for an online interview?

-Commitment: Motivational fit = passion, drive, enthusiasm and interest.
+2. Commitment: motivational fit = passion, drive, enthusiasm and interest.

-Chemistry: Cultural or company fit = Aligning with the values and operating principles of a business.
-The ‘how we do things round here’.
+3. Chemistry: company and/or team cultural fit = aligning with the values and operating principles of a business.
+The likelihood that you’ll be a positive and productive team member and align to ‘this is how we do things here’ element.

 Test the equipment